fedora-infra/fedora-messaging/docs/consuming.rst

     # the queue configuration in this dictionary
     binding = {
-        'exchange': 'amq.topic',  # The AMQP exchange to bind our queue to 'queue_name': 'demo',  # The unique name of our queue on the AMQP broker 'routing_key': '#',  # The topics that should be delivered to the queue }
+        'exchange': 'amq.topic',  # The AMQP exchange to bind our queue to 'queue': 'demo',  # The unique name of our queue on the AMQP broker 'routing_keys': ['#'],  # The topics that should be delivered to the queue }

     # Start consuming messages using our callback.
 This call will block until